-The importance of British citizenship is highlighted by the Secretary of State on her British citizenship application form guide.
+The importance of British citizenship is highlighted by the Secretary of State on his British citizenship application form guide.
 This points out that

 “Citizenship is a ‘significant life event’.
 Apart from allowing a child to apply for a British Citizen passport, British citizenship gives them the opportunity to participate more fully in the life of their local community as they grow up.“

 British citizenship to a child and young adult is about identity, integration, sense of belonging, confirmation that this is their home, having the same rights and feeling part of their peer group and much more.

 British citizenship also means that the child and young adult obtains all the advantages of citizenship, including the right to remain in Britain, freedom from immigration control, access to student loans, employment, health services and other social benefits.
 At worst, a child or young adult who is not registered is at risk of being removed, often to a country s/he has barely lived in and knows nothing about.

 From our own experience, and the experience of those who work with children and young adults, it is of psychological importance to be registered as British citizens.
 Doing so gives young persons a greater sense of identity in the UK (see pages 22-29 of legal research report: Systemic obstacles to children’s registration as British Citizens).

 The best estimates indicate that there are approximately 120,000 young persons living in Britain without the legal right to reside under current immigration laws.
 Of these children, approximately 65,000 were born in Britain.

 Why are children not being registered as British Citizens?